Craters of the Moon:

 Craters of the Moon was set aside as a National Monument by President Calvin Coolidge in 1924.
 In his proclamation declaring Craters of the Moon a National Monument, President Coolidge stated that the area contained "Many curious and unusual phenomena of great educational value and has a weird and scenic landscape peculiar to itself."
 Preserved because of its geological significance, Craters of the Moon provides a unique opportunity to study a volcanic landscape.
 Although most of Craters of the Moon is covered by seemingly barren lava flows, it also supports a surprising diversity of plants and animals, e.g. 600 species of plants, 58 mammals, and 212 birds.

 Orientations are presented by the ranger staff at the visitor center for as many as 150 students per day during the reservation period.
 Orientation talks include a brief explanation of the National Park Service mission, Monument significance, safety, and student conduct.
-Read our School Policy and see the Teacher's page for important information including available dates.
+See the monument website (https://www.nps.gov/crmo/forteachers.index.htm) for available dates.
 These dates have been selected to coincide with the normal opening of the loop drive and trails through the monument as well as periods when adequate staffing is available at the monument to assist school groups.
-Reservations can be made by calling (208) 527-1335.
+Reservations can be made by calling (208) 527-3257.

 Registration guarantees your group an orientation and an educational fee waiver for your visit.
 For those groups who choose to visit the monument without securing a fee waiver or attending an orientation, the standard entrance fees will be charged.